 7th Day: Portovenere, Montemarcello

-Portovenere is one of the best places along the Ligurian coast.
-We had a walk along its nicely paved promenade, visited the Gothic-style Church of St. Peter atop a rocky headland, saw the romantic Lord Byron’s Grotto, and wandered through the maze of its narrow streets.
-And finally, we did swim in the Ligurian sea.
+Portovenere is one of the top destinations along the Ligurian coastline.
+We leisurely strolled along its charming waterfront, explored the ancient Gothic-style Church of St. Peter perched atop a rugged cliff, discovered the romantic Lord Byron’s Grotto, and wandered through its labyrinthine alleys.
+Finally, we took a refreshing swim in the Ligurian sea.

 8th Day: San Gimignano